 Escalating compliance costs, time and efforts have a silver lining: They are driving more investments in automation and technology tools that generate greater efficiencies – and potentially cost savings as well as effectiveness and coverage benefits – into the SOX compliance process.
 There also are opportunities to pursue procedural and structural changes in SOX compliance programmes.
 Shared services or “centers of excellence” approaches – managed internally or by an external outsourcing partner – offer substantial opportunities for efficiency improvements.

 This year’s results show that costs, along with the hours that internal audit teams devote to SOX compliance, continue to increase across most, if not all, company sizes, industries and reporting types.

-Amid rising hours, labor shortages and other post-pandemic challenges, organizations continue pursuing opportunities to transform their Sarbanes-Oxley compliance programs to embrace greater use of technology and automation.
+Amid rising hours, labor shortages and other post-pandemic challenges, organisations continue pursuing opportunities to transform their Sarbanes-Oxley compliance programmes to embrace greater use of technology and automation.